Boston Pork Butt

 - Remove the butt after reaching an internal temperature of 195-200°F.

 - Place the butt on a large cutting board or platter and use a large serving fork to “pull” or mash the butt.
-Pull the meat as coarsely or finely as desired.
+Pull the meat as coarsely or finely as desired and enjoy.